 The role of the audiences in the justification of news is not restricted to the assessment of individual news items.
 News is also accepted or rejected in the acts of sharing on personal networks, sometimes with the effect that news goes viral.
 Social media platforms have enabled and spurred audiences to actively participate with the news in different ways such as linking news articles to their Facebook news feeds or tweeting about the news.
 Audiences also use social media platforms to engage in discussions about the news, by commenting on articles and responding to other people’s comments.
 Consequently, interpersonal relationships have become increasingly important in the validation of news.
 “Personal influence” (Katz & Lazarsfeld, 1955) of the individuals publishing or sharing news is increasingly integrated into the news as a form of authoritative knowledge, worth listening to and trusting in.

-Furthermore, news as a form of knowledge is indirectly authorized through patterns of news consumption.
-How news organizations evaluate and understand their authority as truth-tellers, and more specifically, the relevance of individual news items, is dependent on audience feedback increasingly measured through audience metrics (Zamith, 2018).

 4. Conclusion

 Institutional news publishers have long comprised the producers of journalism.
 They have also published and distributed their news via proprietary platforms.
 Social media platforms act as intermediaries.
 Consequently, they have caused disruption, increasingly dislocating the news producers and their news production processes from the platforms onto which the news material is published and accessed.
-Ultimately, a dislocation of news journalism is occurring in which news publishers have become dependent, to varying degrees, on non-proprietary platform companies to achieve some of their goals.
+Ultimately, a dislocation of news journalism is occurring in which news publishers have become dependent, to varying degrees, on platforms non-proprietary to themselves, provided by social media companies, to achieve some of their goals.
 As discussed, and originally forwarded by Emerson (1962), a situation in which actor I depends on actor II for achieving the goals they have set is a strong indicator of power.
-Some news publishers depend on non-proprietary platform companies in many different ways; for gaining wide reach and engagement with the news they publish, building and sustaining revenues, implementing analytics to gain metrics that are useful, improving different forms of digital journalism, and so forth.
+News publishers depend on such platform companies in many different ways; for gaining wide reach and engagement with the news they publish, building and sustaining revenues, implementing analytics to gain metrics that are useful, improving different forms of digital journalism, and so forth.
+While dislocation of news journalism mainly has involved a process of dislocation from news media organizations to platform companies, this conceptualization also covers processes in which news media organizations work towards reducing their dependence and developing the significance of their proprietary platforms again (Newman, 2019; Chua and Westlund, 2019).
+It is worth considering that news organizations struggling to finance their operations may establish fruitful partnerships if they can offer digital platforms of their own, and these can also serve as the most important appeal for potential buyers who may have to come to their rescue in the future.

-The dislocation of news has important implications for how news journalism achieves the epistemic goals of providing reliable public information.
+The dislocation of news journalism has important implications for how news journalism achieves the epistemic goals of providing reliable public information.
 Challenges and disruption of the truth claims of news and the authority of news journalism have been discussed most intensively in relation to the discourse of so-called fake news.
 However, the transformation of news in the context of social media has also spurred an increasing amount of research focusing on epistemology related issues.
 Researchers have, for example, analyzed the competing and obscured knowledge claims in the distribution of news in social media, the shifting processing and justifications of sources in journalism, and the role of social media in restructuring the social contexts in which audiences assess, interpret and validate the news.